-Heckler, a Republican, was the representative for Massachusetts's 10th congressional district from 1967 to 1982.
+Heckler was the representative for Massachusetts’s 10th congressional district and was a Republican.
+She served from 1967 to 1982.

 Heckler is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).